 Basically, debt is promised money which represents chickens counted before they hatch.
-Credit was invented by bankers about 700 years ago so buyer’s agents could travel light.
+Credit was invented by bankers a long time ago so buyer’s agents could travel light.
 Though if you’ve read the news lately, you know they really haven’t worked out all the bugs yet.
 The problem with imaginary money is some folks let their imaginations run away with them.

 Whether these are the ten greatest inventions, or can actually be classified as inventions, I suppose is debatable.
 Be that as it may, despite how modern and clever we may be, how many of us could come up with something as earth shaking as any of them?